What are onsens? Why should you try one?

 Make sure you enter the correct onsen section!

 Ladies, don’t enter the men’s area, and vice versa.
 The entry points are likely marked by traditional half-curtains.
-Red/pink for ladies, blue/green for men.
+Red/pink curtains at the entrance for ladies, blue/green curtains for men.

 Step 3: Go to the changing area.